 CIS PhD students choose one primary focus area and two secondary focus areas in which they will be given comprehensive exams.

-The program was established with eight focus areas representing intersections of the interests and expertise of the four sponsoring units.
-Over time, focus areas have evolved to keep the program relevant to current concerns and faculty and student interests.
-Also, students may propose a customized secondary exam in an area not covered by the standard focus areas.
+Students may propose a customized secondary exam in an area not covered by the standard focus areas.
 Presently we have seven focus areas offering primary and secondary exams, plus three pilot areas offering secondary exams only:

 HCI is concerned with the design, evaluation and implementation of interactive computing systems for human use, and with the study of major phenomena surrounding their use.

 Communication & Information Theories

 Communication and Information Theory is concerned with historical and current theories about the role of communication and information in personal, cultural, social, political and economic realms.

 The ISS (formerly Information Storage & Retrieval) focus addresses all aspects of organizing, retaining and retrieving information, including file storage and indexing methods; information retrieval and search strategies using controlled subject vocabulary queries, free text searching, citation indexes and impact factors, and page rank algorithms; personalized information systems including user modeling and user profiles; and information filtering systems.